jeffrdev/node-project-structure/README.md

 2. After cloning the repository, a folder named `node-project-structure` will be created in the selected directory, remember to rename this folder, for example `my-app`.

-> If your project must be licensed, modify the LICENSE file, if not, delete this same file.
+3. If your project needs to be licensed, modify the LICENSE file, otherwise delete it.

-3. Now set git to point to your repository:
+4. Now set git to point to your repository:

 ```console
 cd my-app
 git remote add origin https://github.com/yourusername/your-project.git
 ```

-4. Commit and push to origin to save the folder structure in your repository (Optional):
+5. Commit and push to origin to save the folder structure in your repository (Optional):

 ```console
 git add .